wakesurfer/terraform-meetup/README.md

 openssl rsa -pubout -in ~/.oci/oci_api_key.pem -out ~/.oci/oci_api_key_public.pem
 ```

 Now you need to add the public key to your cloud instance.
-The private key will be added to your Terraform setup scripts soon.
+The private key will be added to your Terraform setup scripts in the next few steps.

 Login to Oracle OCI Cloud.
 Go to Menu/Identity/Users and select your user.
 On your users information page click "Add Public Key"
-Add the contents of the public key file you created earlier "~/.oci/oci_api_key_public.pem".
+Add the contents of the public key file you just created "~/.oci/oci_api_key_public.pem".

 If you need more help with the steps above [more details can be found here](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How2).